 2. Sync reliably in real oilfield conditions.

 Offline-first is the single biggest engineering requirement in oilfield production software.
-Cell signal drops in the canyon, coverage fades in the Permian, and the pumper cannot wait for a signal to record a 6 AM gauge read.
+Cell signal drops in the canyon, coverage fades on lease roads anywhere oil and gas gets produced in the United States, and the pumper cannot wait for a signal to record a 6 AM gauge read.
 A solution that breaks when signal drops is a solution that breaks in the field.

 The test is simple: does the app keep capturing data locally when offline, and does it sync cleanly when signal returns?
 If the answer is not an unqualified yes, the platform is not ready for independent-operator use.